The Evolve was also previously known as the Evenflo Transitions.

 Important Information: Where to Find

-The Transitions originally released with a 6 year expiration date, which was found on a sticker on the back of the seat, and also on the bottom behind the recline lever.
+The Evolve originally released with a 6 year expiration date, which was found on a sticker on the back of the seat, and also on the bottom behind the recline lever.
 However, since its release, Evenflo has confirmed that there is an 8 year expiry date on the seat.
 For questions regarding the expiration date and when your seat expires, you can call Evenflo.

 - Easy to use